sindhuk95/SKY130_PD_WS_DAY4/README.md

 ### Post-synthesis timing analysis

 Timing analysis is carried out outside the openLANE flow using OpenSTA tool.
-For this, a new file ```pre_sta.conf``` is created.
-This file would be reqiured to carry out the STA analysis.
+For this, ```pre_sta.conf``` is required to carry out the STA analysis.
 Invoke OpenSTA outside the openLANE flow as follows:
 ```
 sta pre_sta.conf
 ```

-Since clock is propagated only once we do CTS, In placement stage clock is considered to be ideal.
+Since clock is propagated only once we do CTS, In placement stage, clock is considered to be ideal.
 So only setup slack is taken into consideration before CTS.

-`` Setup time: minimum time required for the data to be stable before the active edge of the clock to get properly captured. setup slack : data required time - data arrival time``
+``   Setup time: minimum time required for the data to be stable before the active edge of the clock to get properly captured.

+setup slack : data required time - data arrival time  ``

 clock is generated from PLL which has inbuilt circuit which cells and some logic.
 There might variations in the clock generation depending upon the ckt.
 These variations are collectivity known as clock uncertainity.
 In that jitter is one of the parameter.

-``Clock Jitter : deviation of clock edge from its original location.``
+``  Clock Jitter : deviation of clock edge from its original position. ``

 From the timing report, we can improve slack by upsizing the cells i.e., by replacing the cells with high drive strength and we can see significant changes in the slack.